pensjonatus/flash-fiction/blog/hotel-sex.md

 ---
-title: 'Hotel Sex'
+title: Hotel Sex
 date: '2014-02-26'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 I was having supper at the hotel restaurant.
 I noticed a couple, he was a